AM311/Cybersecurity_Report/home.md

 	The output of the command execution is a `.exe` file that we will find on the Kali's desktop.
 	The name of the executable (`WorkshiftsManager.exe`) is deliberately misleading since we want not to raise any suspicion.

 	We now need to **inject** the exploit into the systems.
-For doing so, we can easily rely on the remote desktop connection that we have already opened.
+For doing so, we can easily rely on the remote desktop connection that we have already opened:

  7. dd
  8. gg